mcode/rems-setup/TestEnvironmentSetup.md

     - Select 'Register'
     - Enter your information and select 'Register' again
 1. Create a MELD Sandbox

     - Log into MELD
     ![](./test-environment-images/meld_login.png)

     - Select 'NEW SANDBOX'
     ![](./test-environment-images/meld_sandboxes.png)
     - Fill out the 'Create Sandbox' Form
     ![](./test-environment-images/meld_create_sandbox.png)
-        - Give the Sandbox a Name and Id (Id will be automatically generated)
+        - Give the Sandbox a Name and an Id (Id will be automatically generated)
-        - Select FHIR Version 'FHIR Rv (v4.0.1)
+        - Select FHIR Version 'FHIR R4 (v4.0.1)
         - Select all of the checkboxes
             - Allow Open FHIR Endpoint
             - Import sample patients and practitioners